-In this article, I’ll explain how to make use of Custom Business Objects to bind data to Databound controls like the ASP.Net GridView Control.
+In this article I will explain with an example, how to make use of custom Business Objects (Properties) to bind data to Databound controls like ASP.Net GridView using C# and VB.Net.

 Database